 The software outsourcing landscape continues to evolve because it’s in the midst of a seismic shift.
 Once considered mere vendors, software development companies are now actual business partners as companies seek long-term relationships to help transform their operations for the 21st century.
 And when seeking a partner for the long term, it just makes sense to choose someone closer to home and someone who gets you and your business.

-Still looking for an outsourcing software company?
+Still looking for an outsourcing company?
 Maybe you should start looking south and consider Argentina when it comes to software development.